z1y1p1/run_analysis.R/README.md

 I created a script called run_analysis.R which will merge the test and training sets together.

 I downloaded the data and merged it.
-After merging testing and training, labels are added and only columns that have to do with mean and standard deviation are kept.
-Appropriately labels the data set with descriptive variable names.
+After merging testing and training, I used descriptive activity names to name the activities in the data set.
+Only columns that have to do with mean and standard deviation are kept.

 Finally, I saved the clean data in a second, independent tidy data set, called TidydataW4A, with the average of each variable for each activity and each subject